sachithmuhandiram/Go_Tutorial/Pointers/README.md

 ```

 ### Important
-array,slices,maps are considered as refereces.
+array,slices,maps and channels are considered as refereces.
 So if we pass one of these to a function and modify it, it means we are modifying the memory location.